costyn/LEDswarm/README.md

 ## Features
 * No central node needed
 * Automatic joining of wifi mesh
-* Mesh master election
+* Mesh leader election
 * Automatic synchronisation of pattern, pattern timing and BPM (for bpm based patterns).
-* Each node will work standalone when out of range of the rest (it will become it's own master)
+* Each node will work standalone when out of range of the rest (it will become it's own leader)
 * On the Atom Matrix 5x5 rgb display the heart will pulse slowly when *alone* (out of range) and will pulse quickly when *together in a mesh!*

 Exact synchronisation of patterns and timing is done by FastLED using the clock from the mesh instead of an internal timer: